pdinklag/distwt/experiments/README.md

 For the publications, the raw data was entered into an SQL database (via [sqlplot-tools](https://github.com/bingmann/sqlplot-tools)) and queried as follows, grouping the result lines by the algorithm (`algo`) for computing medians or averages.

-* *Throughputs* are computed according by dividing the output size in bits (*n lg σ*) by the time needed for histogram computation, wavelet tree construction and merging, followed by a downscaling to *Gibit/s*:
+* *Throughputs* are computed by dividing the output size in bits (*n lg σ*) by the time needed for histogram computation, wavelet tree construction and merging, followed by a downscaling to *Gibit/s*:

   ```
   ((size*CEIL(LOG(alphabet)/LOG(2)))/MEDIAN(time_construct+time_merge+time_hist))/(1024.0*1024.0*1024.0)